Lecrapouille/Highway/README.md

 ### Compress your work

-To create a tar.gz of the project with management of name conflict concerning the tarball name.
+To create a tar.gz (for a backup) of the project with management of name conflict concerning the tarball name.
 Compiled files, generated doc, git files and backup files are not stored in the tarball.

 ```sh
 make tarball